 Huili Education has a group of governors whose biographies can be found below.
-Each Huili School is offered guidance and advice by a subset of five of these members who form the School Affairs Committee (SAC).
+Each Huili School is offered guidance and advice by a subset of five of these members who form the School Affairs Board (SAB).
 Currently, the group includes educators, a legal expert, finance experts, a tax expert and entrepreneurs.
-Huili SAC members are always available to provide support to any of the Huili schools.
+Huili SAB members are always available to provide support to any of the Huili schools.

-The School Affairs Committee (SAC) for each school meets twice a year.
-Every school SAC is supported by three sub-committees, which are the forums for more detailed discussions on focused topics.
+The School Affairs Board (SAB) for each school meets three times a year.
+Every school SAB is supported by three sub-committees, which are the forums for more detailed discussions on focused topics.
 This is also where external advisors are invited to attend for support where needed (for example, facilities management experts).
-The three sub-committees are: Academic, Facilities and Services, and Finance.
+The three sub-committees are: Academic, Facilities and Services, Finance and HR.

 Ms Joy Qiao is the founder and Chair of Governors of Huili Education and Wellington College China.
 She has been devoted to international education in China for many years and is committed to fostering exchanges and partnerships with Britain.
 Having grown up in Shanghai, Ms Joy Qiao attended the University of Oxford from which she holds a BA in Computer Science.
 She then worked in the IT industry for a decade in a variety of sales and marketing roles in the UK, Germany and China.
 Becoming a mother motivated her interest in education and inspired her advance into the international education sector.
 She has extensive experience in multi-lingual communication and cross-cultural co-operation and is a critical bridge for bringing together the multiple partners involved in setting up Wellington College in China.
 Ms Joy Qiao also holds an EMBA degree from the China Europe International Business School (CEIBS) and is fluent in Mandarin, English and Shanghainese.
 She is married with two children, both of whom are attending Wellington College International Shanghai.